-Marine, Bird and Dog bronzes are also produced in The Frogman Foundry – in the same way as the frogs – and have been created by different artists.
+Marine, Bird, Cat and Dog bronzes are also produced in The Frogman Foundry – in the same way as the frogs – and have been created by different artists.
 These amazing limited edition sculptures are stunningly different in vibrant colours and exquisite craftsmanship.
 Each is signed by the artist and includes a Certificate of Authenticity.

 Brian Arthur Bird, Dog & Marine Bronzes

 After completing his studies at Southport College of Arts, Brian pursued his career at the Burslem School of Design in Staffordshire England, where he spent two years before joining the Rawnsley Atelier in Chelsea London.